1315 Director, Business and Support Services, West Plains

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures the coordinated delivery of essential support services for Missouri State University – West Plains by organizing the elements of the Business Office, Physical Plant, Motor Pool Property Control, Receiving and Purchasing in a logical, non-duplicative and efficient manner.
+1. Ensures the coordinated delivery of essential support services for Missouri State University – West Plains by organizing the elements of the Business Office, Campus Safety and Security, Physical Plant, Motor Pool Property Control, Receiving and Purchasing in a logical, non-duplicative and efficient manner.
 Develops departmental policies and procedures, establishing goals and objectives which best meet the support requirements of the campus and evaluating progress toward their achievement.

 2. Working in coordination with the Chancellor and other directorates, develops an annual budget for Missouri State University – West Plains and exercises fiscal management for areas under direct supervision.